 I am based in Helensburgh in Scotland.
 It’s a 40 minute train journey from Glasgow Queen Street.
 There are plenty of B&Bs locally which I can recommend, and it is a great opportunity to spend a weekend in the Highlands, as it’s only 15 minutes by car from Loch Lomond.
 One day learning to make murrine and another enjoying the beautiful scenery!

 I recommend a day that begins at 9:30 with the 6 hours of lessons starting at 10am and finishing at 4:30.
 This allows us time to get acquainted, and go through the safety information before beginning at the torch, to finish at 4:30pm.
 Tea and coffee and cake are provided, but please bring your own lunch.

-I provide you with a heavy apron but please wear cotton or natural fibre clothes, preferably layers as it can get quite warm in the studio.
+I provide you with a heavy apron but please wear cotton or natural fibre clothes, preferably layers as it can get quite warm in the workshop.